Skateboarding & The Olympics

 What Are The Most Common Injuries In This Sport?

-The most common street surfing injuries include fractures, sprains, strains, contusions, and cuts.
+The most common park and street surfing injuries include fractures, sprains, strains, contusions, and cuts.
 Wrist and ankle injuries are also prevalent due to the nature of the sport.

 Who Won The Men’s Skateboarding Olympics?